-The carriageway width shall be in accordance with the standards shown in Appendix 5.2.
-However, early consultation is recommended with the Engineer as a higher standard may be necessary to cater for future development.
+Appendix 5.5 gives guidance on carriageway widths.
+However, early consultation is recommended with the Engineer, as the carriageway widths will require examining in context with the full layout .
+It is also possible that a higher standard may be necessary to cater for future development.